-Dinner this evening is in one of Sevilla’s excellent restaurants, the city being well-known in Andalucía for its cuisine.
+We dine in one of Sevilla’s excellent restaurants, the city being well-known in Andalucía for its cuisine.

 We’ll enjoy a picnic when we reach the Barriada de la Estación, just outside Jimera.

 Back in Ronda you will have free time this afternoon to further explore the town or enjoy some peace & quiet in the hotel gardens.
-Dinner this evening is in one of Ronda’s many fine local restaurants.

 Meals: Breakfast / Lunch / Dinner

 After breakfast we are driven to the nearby town of Cabra where, among other curiosities, we find the sword allegedly once used by El Cid!
 Outside the town our walk properly begins from the rocky summit occupied by the hermitage of Virgen de la Sierra which, at 1267m altitude, gives us great views across the Natural Park.
 The Park is largely of a rugged limestone terrain with some spectacular scenery and is home to one of southern Spain’s largest breeding colonies of griffon vultures, as well as around 70 other bird species, and herds of semi-wild horses.
-The walk, back to Zuheros, is around 15kms and is largely descending, through holm oak woods and along the Río Bailón, taking us around 5 hours to reach the village where we will then stop for our picnic.
+The walk, back to Zuheros, is around 15km and is largely descending, through holm oak woods and along the Río Bailón, taking us around 5 hours to reach the village where we will then stop for our picnic.

-Tonight we celebrate the end of our tour with a farewell dinner in a local restaurant.
+Tonight, we celebrate the end of our tour with a farewell dinner in a local restaurant.

 ©️ Caspin Journeys LTD